AppertaFoundation/openeyes/README.md

 If you need to share repositories with members of the core development team, you can find them listed as _organizational members_ at: <https://github.com/openeyes>

 We will be moving shortly to the 'development' branch becoming a stable basis for development to pivot around and will make clear when our recommendation changes to this branch.
 Meanwhile we currently recommend that developers checkout the [release/0.10.0-moorfields](https://github.com/openeyes/OpenEyes/tree/release/0.10.0-moorfields) branch if they plan to work on the code.
+You can find a test dataset compatible with the 0.10.0-moorfields branch at the [dumps directory of the sample repository](https://github.com/openeyes/Sample/tree/master/dump)

 Setup and installation documentation is available from the [documentation section of the website](http://www.openeyes.org.uk/documentation.html)